NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Actions/Captivating Charm.md

 You focus your attention on a creature within 30 feet, overwhelming its senses.
-The creature must succeed at a Will check save against your class DC or be [[Conditions/Fascinated|Fascinated]] by you until the start of your next turn.
+The creature must succeed at a Will check save against your class DC or be [[Fascinated|Fascinated]] by you until the start of your next turn.
 The condition ends if you use a hostile action against the target, but not if you use a hostile action against its allies.

 *Source: Pathfinder War of Immortals*
 *ORC*